PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-05-14-on-fully-convoluitonal-neural-network-for-semantic-segmentation.markdown

 </script>

 <p style="text-align: justify;">
-  Guess who's at work again and has nothing better to do than stare at ceilings and write blog-posts that noone reads?
+  Guess who's at work again and has nothing better to do than to stare at ceilings and write blog posts that noone reads?
 I do have a nice Wodehouse novel in my bag that I'm dying to get at - but I guess my boss would rather see my nose stuck in a code screen than a Jeeves omnibus...
 I bet Jeeves would've had a solution to my conundrum.
 Anyway, here's the dealio.
 </p>

 <p style="text-align: justify;">
   I've been reading a bunch of papers and articles and such on object detection and semantic sengmentation - learning about the standard deep learning models used for these tasks.
-The segmentation task has particularly caputured my fancy, mainly because the results look really cool:
+The segmentation task has particularly captured my fancy, mainly because the results look really cool:
 </p>

 <!-- INSERT SEMANTIC SEGMENTATION RESULT HERE -->

 <p style="text-align: justify;">
   One model - called the Fully Convolutional Network - has found mention all over the place in segmentation literature, and doesn't look overly complicated.
 Consequently, I've chosen to implement its simplest variant - FCN-8s.
-It's really simple to understand really, there are only three salient points that one needs to remember:
+It's really simple to understand, there are only three salient points that one needs to remember:
 </p>

 <ol>